karlwilcox/website-build/pages/pages-root-folder/index.md

 homepage: true
 ---

-Some Artwork to Enjoy
+<h2>Artwork Sampler</h2>

-And here's some pictures, more in the galleries linked above...
+And here's some pictures, more under the "Interests => Artwork" menu entry above.

 {% include gallery %}